bkaluza/PhDthesis/README.md

  Introduction
 ===============

-This package provides all of the files needed to support the production and typesetting of a PhD thesis at Jožef Stefan International Postgraduate School.
+This package provides all of the files needed to support the production and typesetting of a PhD thesis at Jozef Stefan International Postgraduate School.
 For contributions, comments, and bug reports, please contact ?? at ?@ijs.si.

 Contributions were made by Petra Kralj Novak, Vedrana Vidulin, Bostjan Kaluza, Biljana Mileva Boshkoska, Vid Podpecan and many others.